wesley-221/wyReferee/README.md

 # Introduction
-Welcome to the AxS calculator.
-With this application you can calculate the scores with the AxS score format.
+This client allows you to create, manage, publish and import both mappools and tournaments.
+It has a lot of QoL features for osu! multiplayer lobbies, such as picking maps from a mappool with just a single click on a button.

 # Config file
-The config file can be found in `%appdata%/AxSCalculator`.
+The config file can be found in `%appdata%/wyreferee`.
 This is the only place where things will be saved.

 # Compiling
 To compile the application yourself, you have to follow the following steps: